Emily sat cross-legged on

 GWEN: "Ems.
 Junkyard.
 Now."

-Itching for any possible excuse to get out of the house, she threw a coat over her hoodie, pocketed her communicator, and ran out of the room.
+With a smile on her face, she threw a coat over her hoodie, pocketed her communicator, and ran out of the room.

 "I'm going out!" she called as she ran down the stairs.